kodyrouse/redux-honey/README.md

 A simple, fast plugin that makes it *a lot* sweeter to work with advanced redux 🥰

 # Problems With Plain Redux
 In a lot of ways, redux is *fantastic* at what it does!
-As your application starts to scale though, your files become *littered* with unnecessary boilerplate code and complicated craziness.
-It makes it difficult to maintain and read, which hurts my soul.
+The problems begin to arise when your application starts scaling - files become *littered* with unnecessary boilerplate code and your store becomes a complicated mess.
+It hurts my soul!
 This is where ```redux-honey``` comes to the rescue 🙌

 # Benefits To Using Redux-Honey
 - Reduces unnecessary file clutter (AKA the heartwarming *redux boilerplate*)